mpresill/HCMN/README.md

 - [x] make ntuple 2016
 - [x] make ntuple 2017
 - [x] make ntuple 2018
-- [ ] how to do properly PUweighting:
+- [+] how to do properly PUweighting:
-##which branch gives correct PU reweighting?
-PUWeight or PileupWeight????
+##which branch gives correct PU reweighting?PileupWeight after the fixing in the Rootplized (still needs to be done for 2017 and 2018)
 - [x] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2016
 - [x] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2017
 - [x] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2018
 - [x] Invariant mass plots for reference signal samples (L=13 TeV, M=0.5, 2, 5 TeV)
-- [ ] make script rootple->histograms inputs combine
+- [x] make script rootple->histograms inputs combine
 - [x] Limit extrapolation on cross section * BR (stat only, per year)
 - [x] 2D Limits plot (stat only with unitarity constraint)
 - [x] table with all corrections used in the framework
-- [ ] add SFs for FatJets https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetWtagging (low priority - maybe after 11th)
+- [ ] add SFs for FatJets https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetWtagging (low priority)
 - [x] Optimization: check new SR definition with the estimator suggested by Niki (http://pdg.lbl.gov/2015/reviews/rpp2015-rev-statistics.pdf) for low background scenario
 - [ ] Combine: run Combine Harvester for checking/validate the datacard (https://indico.cern.ch/event/859454/contributions/3655497/attachments/1954231/3245539/ValidationTools.pdf)
-- [ ] Combine: check all recent statistical committee racomandations (https://indico.cern.ch/event/859454/contributions/3653898/attachments/1954579/3246225/SCrec2019.pdf)
+- [x] Combine: check all recent statistical committee racomandations (https://indico.cern.ch/event/859454/contributions/3653898/attachments/1954579/3246225/SCrec2019.pdf)

 What is still needed from Roberto:
    1. Macros for QCD/Other bkgs estimation (OK)